Mahishya: History

-According to Niharranjan Ray many Kaibartas held posts of administrators and legal officers from eighth to thirteenth century.
-Jyotirmoyee Sarma, another historian, observes that many Kaivartas, alternately with many Brahmins, acted as ministers in Pala royal courts, such as Yasodasa, who held a position of prime importance at the court of Rajyapala.
+According to Niharranjan Ray some Kaibartas held posts of administrators and legal officers from eighth to thirteenth century.
+Jyotirmoyee Sarma, another historian, observes that some Kaivartas, alternately with some Brahmins, acted as ministers in Pala royal courts, such as Yasodasa, who held a position of prime importance at the court of Rajyapala.
 In eleventh century, in a rebellious hostility, Divya, originally a feudal chief (Samanta) of Kaibarttas, killed Mahipala II, seized Varendra and established a regime there, which was ruled by him, his brother Rudok and nephew Bhima for around half a century.
 R. C. Majumdar interpreted it as a rebellion of local Samantas.
 Romila Thapar suggests that this is perhaps the first peasant rebellion in Indian history.
 Ram Sharan Sharma states that in his rule Bhima dispossessed the brahmanical and other beneficiaries and levied taxes from them, and prioritised the interests of the peasants.
 Ray also notes that some of the Kaibartas were well versed in Sanskrit and composed poetry during the eleventh and twelfth centuries.

-At the start of the 18th century, the Bengali society had solidified into a definite structure with the three upper castes of Bengal having a collective hegemony over the "Bhadralok samaj", though prominent individuals from some other middle ranking castes including Mahishyas, who had acquired sufficient education, fame and prosperity were also undoubtedly considered as Bhadralok.
+At the start of the 18th century, the Bengali society had solidified into a definite structure with the three upper castes of Bengal, the Brahmin, Kayastha and the Baidyas, having a collective hegemony over the "Bhadralok samaj", though prominent individuals from some other middle-ranking castes including Mahishyas, who had acquired sufficient education, fame and prosperity were also undoubtedly considered as Bhadralok.
 In fact, Mahishyas, in general, tried their best to align themselves with the Bhadralok image in order to achieve upper social mobility.
+During this period, certain westernised & financially affluent members had adopted an even more ambitious means of achieving respectability.
+An educated section of mahishyas had joined the Calcutta based Brahmo Samaj of the Bengali middle class Bhadraloks and had also, under the leadership of local Mahishya leaders like Madhusudan Jana and Bipin Bihari Sasmal, established a Brahmo Samaj at Contai with connections to the Sadharan Brahmo Samaj of Calcutta.